GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/index.md

 on the Chrome Status](https://chromestatus.com/features) site.

-Discussion on these threads should focus on the specifics of implementing the particular feature in Chromium; discussion on how the proposal itself
+Discussion on these threads should focus on the specifics of implementing the particular feature in Chromium; discussion on how the proposal itself functions [is best suited for GitHub](#proposal-feedback).

-[should go to GitHub](#proposal-feedback).
 You can find a link to view and contribute to each of these announcements in the **Intents** column in the tables below.